DavidMercier/NIMS/doc/links_ref.rst

 * `King R.B., "Elastic analysis of some punch problems for a layered medium" (1987). <http://dx.doi.org/10.1016/0020-7683(87)90116-8>`_
 * `Mencik J., "Determination of elastic modulus of thin layers using nanoindentation" (1997). <http://dx.doi.org/10.1557/JMR.1997.0327>`_
 * `Hay J.C. et al., "A critical examination of the fundamental relations used in the analysis of nanoindentation data" (1999). <http://dx.doi.org/10.1557/JMR.1999.0306>`_
+* `Troyon M. and Lafaye S., "About the importance of introducing a correction factor in the Sneddon relationship for nanoindentation measurements" (2002). <http://dx.doi.org/10.1080/14786430600606834>`_
 * `Pharr G.M.et al., "Critical issues in making small-depth mechanical property measurements by nanoindentation with continuous stiffness measurement" (2009). <http://dx.doi.org/10.1557/jmr.2009.0096>`_
 * `Li H. et al., "New methods of analyzing indentation experiments on very thin films" (2010). <http://dx.doi.org/10.1557/JMR.2010.0095>`_
-* `Vachhani S. J. et al., "Effect of the continuous stiffness measurement on the mechanical properties extracted using spherical nanoindentation" (2013). <http://dx.doi.org/10.1016/j.actamat.2013.03.005>`_
+* `Vachhani S.J. et al., "Effect of the continuous stiffness measurement on the mechanical properties extracted using spherical nanoindentation" (2013). <http://dx.doi.org/10.1016/j.actamat.2013.03.005>`_

 Bilayer models to extract Young's modulus of a thin film on a substrate (with conical indenters)
 ------------------------------------------------------------------------------------------------